Bayesian Optimization in a Billion Dimensions via Random Embeddings: Experiments

 \section{Experiments}

 We now study REMBO empirically.
 We first use synthetic functions of small intrinsic dimensionality $d_e=2$ but extrinsic dimension $D$ up to $1$ billion to demonstrate REMBO's independence of $D$.
 Then, we apply REMBO to automatically optimize the 47 parameters of a widely-used mixed integer linear programming solver and demonstrate that it achieves state-of-the-art performance.
 However, we also warn against the blind application of REMBO.
-To illustrate this, in the appendix we study REMBO's performance for tuning the 14 parameters of a random forest body part classifier used by Kinect.
+To illustrate this, we study REMBO's performance for tuning the 14 parameters of a random forest body part classifier used by Kinect.
 In this application, all the $D=14$ parameters appear to be important, and while REMBO (based on $d=3$) finds reasonable solutions (better than random search and comparable to what domain experts achieve), standard Bayesian optimization can outperform REMBO (and the domain experts) in such moderate-dimensional spaces.
+More optimistically, this random forest tuning application shows that REMBO does not fail catastrophically when it is not clear that the optimization problem has low effective dimensionality.